SAP/openui5-docs/docs/Step_4_Quick_Filter_for_the_Worklist_85ec3a9.md

 			// update the worklist's object counter after the table update var sTitle,
 				oTable = oEvent.getSource(),
-*HIGHLIGHT START*				oViewModel = this.getModel("worklistView"),
+				oViewModel = this.getModel("worklistView"),
-*HIGHLIGHT END*

 				iTotalItems = oEvent.getParameter("total");
 			// only update the counter if the length is final and
 			// the table is not empty
 			if (iTotalItems && oTable.getBinding("items").isLengthFinal()) {
 				sTitle = this.getResourceBundle().getText("worklistTableTitleCount", [iTotalItems]);
-*HIGHLIGHT START*				// Get the count for all the products and set the value to 'countAll' property
+				// Get the count for all the products and set the value to 'countAll' property this.getModel().read("/Products/$count", {
-				this.getModel().read("/Products/$count", {
 					success: function (oData) {
 						oViewModel.setProperty("/countAll", oData);